kwabenasapong/VALCOBulkSMSAlertSystem/README.md

 2. Install the necessary dependencies by running `dotnet restore` in the project directory.
 3. Set up the database by updating the connection string in the `appsettings.json` file and running the database migrations using `dotnet ef database update`.
 4. Obtain API credentials from Hubtel and update the configuration settings in the `appsettings.json` file.
-5. Run the application using `dotnet run` command.
+5. Run the application using the `dotnet run` command.

 For detailed instructions on setting up and configuring the application, please refer to the [documentation](docs).